leboncoin/terraform-provider-opennebula/README.md

 ## NOTES ABOUT UPDATING RESOURCES

-To update vm resources the VM has to be in state poweroff.
+To update some vm resources the VM has to be in state poweroff.

-This applies to resizing disk and adding/removing cpu/vcpu/memory.
-TODO: Maybe implement update functions for cpu/vcpu/memory like disk already and restart manually? or force restart (dangerous)? or require new ressources...
+Current flow:
+* resize disk: disk will be resized but vm won't be restarted
+* resize cpu/vcpu/memory: requires new resource
+* change ip address: requires new resource

 ## ROADMAP